Ride-The-Lightning/c-lightning-REST/README.md

 A full node running c-lightning

 ## APIs available:
-- getinfo
+- getinfo - Get node information
-- newaddr
+- newaddr - Generate address for recieving on-chain funds
-- listfunds
+- listfunds - Returns on-chain funds and channel funds information
-- getbalance
+- getbalance - Returns total, confirmed and unconfirmed on-chain balances
-- localremotebal
+- localremotebal - Summarizes local and remote channel balances on the node
-- getfees
+- getfees - Returns the routing fee collected by the node
+- withdraw - Withdraw on-chain funds to an address

 PRs are welcome! :-)